mitchelloharawild/distributional/cran-comments.md

 ## Test environments
-* local ubuntu 20.04 install, R 4.0.2
+* local ubuntu 20.04 install, R 4.1.2
-* ubuntu 16.04 (on GitHub actions), R 4.0.0, R 3.6.3, R 3.5.3
+* ubuntu-latest (on GitHub actions), R-devel, R-release, R-oldrel
-* macOS (on GitHub actions), R-devel, R 4.0.0
+* macOS (on GitHub actions), R-release
-* windows (on GitHub actions), R 4.0.0
+* windows (on GitHub actions), R-release
-* win-builder, R-devel, R-release, R-oldrelease
+* win-builder, R-devel

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 0 notes

-## Revdep checks

-All reverse dependencies have been checked, none have changed to worse.
+Reverse dependency checks have been performed and no packages have changed to worse.

-## Re-submission

-Fixed http -> https for lifecycle URL.